 The UK has been the third most popular destination for Erasmus+ exchange students and a key partner in EU research programmes.

-Nothing changes during the transition phase.
+The current transition phase began on 01.02.2020 and will in all probability end on 31.12.2020.
+In the meantime nothing will change.
 All EU rules continue to apply to the UK during this period.
 The country has pledged to meet its payment obligations for the EU budget 2014-2020.

 - UK institutions can continue to participate in programmes such as Erasmus+ and Horizon 2020 until the end of the current programme generation.

 - EU funding for the projects is secured for their entire duration, including beyond 2020.

 - Only in the case of security-relevant research projects with sensitive data the EU Commission reserves itself the right to terminate the partnership with the United Kingdom prematurely.